jcarlosroldan/simpler/README.md

 # Simpler

-A library to makes Python simpler.
+A library to make Python even simpler.

-It contains an assorted selection of utils that I use on my everyday development.
+It contains an assorted selection of utils that I use on my projects.

 ## Installation

-It is also simple, just do `pip install simpler`.
+It is [available in PyPI](https://pypi.org/project/simpler/), just do `pip install simpler`.

 ## Usage

-The next examples summarises every available method.
+These are the methods currently available.

 * simpler.algorithms
   * DynamicProgramming: abstract dynamic programming class.
 After implementing methods .alternatives(state), .is_final(state) and .penalty(state) you can run .solve, asking for one solution, one optimal solution, every solution or every optimal solution.